a-bentamou/Drone-detection-and-tracking/README.md

 ## Steps to run Code

-- Goto the root folder.
+- Go to the root folder.
 ```
 cd DroneDetection_ICIP2023
 ```